 Asia Commercial Bank (ACB)

 You will need to submit your passport with Vietnamese visa stamp (minimum 6 months) and ACB application form.
-The minimum initial deposit 50,00VND.
-In order to deposit VND into the account, you’ll also need dto have a payslip and labour contract proving the source of the funds.
+The minimum initial deposit 50,000VND.
+In order to deposit VND into the account, you’ll also need to have a payslip and labor contract proving the source of the funds.
 Proof of origin is not generally required for remittances from your home bank overseas.
-(See the Frequently Asked Questions section below for more on this last point.)
+(See the Frequently Asked Questions section below for more.)

 ACB charges non-clients with overseas foreign-currency bank accounts a 3% fee for VND withdrawals from their ATMs.
 The ATM withdrawal limit is 5,000,000 VND per transaction.